lxlgarnett/github-profile-status/README.md

    GITHUB_TOKEN=your_github_personal_access_token
    PORT=3000
    ```
-   *Note: A `GITHUB_TOKEN` is required.
-Without it, requests will fail with a 401 Unauthorized error.
-Authentication also increases the API rate limit to 5,000 requests/hour.*
+   *Note: A `GITHUB_TOKEN` is recommended.
+Without it, the server will use unauthenticated GitHub API requests limited to 60 requests/hour.*

 4. **Start the server:**
    ```bash